 The autopsy conducted by Baden — who reviewed the autopsies of President John F. Kennedy and Martin Luther King Jr. — is one of three autopsies that will be carried out.
 But this is the first information from a medical examination of Brown’s body to be publicly released since Brown was fatally shot, providing details that residents in Ferguson and many in the public have asked for since he was killed.

-One of the gunshots struck Brown at the apex of his head, while another struck just above his right eyebrow, according to Shawn Parcells, a forensic pathologist who assisted in the autopsy.
+One of the gunshots struck Brown at the apex of his head, while another struck just above his right eyebrow, according to Shawn Parcells, identified by the Brown family’s attorneys as a forensic pathologist assistant.

 But multiple wounds on Brown’s body appeared to be reentry wounds.
 Parcells said that a shot that struck Brown in the forehead, above the right eyebrow, exited through the bottom right portion of Brown’s jawline and reentered his body.